Choir Christmas Concert Program 2021

 All students will be auditioning.
 They learn music chosen by directors from all over United States.
 Once their music is learned, they get to

 spend a Saturday with other High School students from our region

 competing for spots in the All-Region Choirs.

-On November 2, 2019; the students that made All-Region Choirs got to
+The students that make All-Region Choirs get to

 spend the day in Russellville working with guest Clinicians and

 The choir program will be hosting a talent show in the spring semester for the Middle School and High School students.

 The students perform music chosen by Ms. Nye.
 Both choirs perform at this concert.